-Covid: Swansea honours its pandemic local heroes
+Covid: Swansea honours its pandemic heroes

 By Shazia Ali